remance/Masendor/data/animation/action/readme.md

 List of action properties:
-"movable": animation can be performed when moving and moving can be initiate during animation "uninteruptable": animation can not be interupt by anything else (normally can be interupted like when take damage) "cancelable": can be cancel with other animation input beside forced animation "invincible": can not be damaged during animation "revert": run animation in revert frame
+"movable": animation can be performed when moving and moving can be initiate during animation "uninterruptible": animation can not be interupt by anything else (normally can be interupted like when take damage) "cancelable": can be cancel with other animation input beside forced animation "invincible": can not be damaged during animation "revert": run animation in revert frame